sg-dev/sg-website/content/team/Luca_Verginer/index.md

 ---

-I am a Postdoc at che Chair of Systems Design at ETH Zürich and hold a Ph.D. in Economics and Data Science from IMT Lucca.

-I am an empirical economist and network scientist focused on the dynamics of *pharmaceutical supply chains* and the role of patents in pharmaceutical *innovation*.
-My research ambitiously spans both economic and social networks, utilizing a diverse methodological toolkit that includes causal inference, advanced econometrics, and state-of-the-art neural network models, particularly Graph Neural Networks (GNN) and Natural Language Processing (NLP).
+I am an empirical economist and network scientist focused on the dynamics of *pharmaceutical supply chains* and the role of patenting in their *innovation*.
+My research ambitiously spans both economic and social networks, using a diverse methodological toolkit that includes causal inference, advanced econometrics, and state-of-the-art neural network models, particularly Graph Neural Networks (GNN) and Natural Language Processing (NLP).
 A significant aspect of my work is dedicated to examining and enhancing the resilience of pharmaceutical supply chains.
-With a strong emphasis on *temporal network* analysis, my efforts are directed towards shaping resilient, efficient, and innovative solutions for the challenges facing global health today, aiming to bridge the gap between theoretical research and real-world impact.
+With a strong emphasis on *temporal network* analysis.
+My reseaerch is directed towards shaping resilient, efficient, and innovative solutions for the challenges facing global health today.

 Prior to joining Chair of Systems Design Team, I received a **Master's degree in Economics** from the University of Trento and a **PhD in Economics and Data Science** from IMT School for Advanced Studies, Lucca.